Suu Kyi taken ill at Swiss news conference

 After about 15 minutes of taking questions alongside Swiss Foreign Minister Didier Burkhalter, who announced Switzerland was lifting sanctions against her country except for military weapons, she suddenly had a pained look on her face and reached for a bag into which she threw up.

 Suu Kyi, wearing a pink silk outfit, regained her composure and left the news conference saying: "I'm so sorry.
-I apologize."
+I apologise."

-She later briefly attended a cocktail party hosted by Swiss President Evelyn Widmer-Schlumpf for some 80 people, but the official dinner in her honor was cancelled, Foreign Ministry spokesman Jean-Marc Crevoisier said.
+She later briefly attended a cocktail party hosted by Swiss President Evelyn Widmer-Schlumpf for some 80 people, but the official dinner in her honour was cancelled, Foreign Ministry spokesman Jean-Marc Crevoisier said.

 "She is tired and has gone to her hotel to rest," Crevoisier told Reuters.